fosshostorg/fosshost.org/src/posts/2021-year-end-update.md

 ---
 title: Update from our CEO Thomas Markey
 date: 2021-12-22
-summary: Our year end balance for 2021
+summary: Our year-end balance for 2021
 author: thomas
 ---